Absolute continuity of Bernoulli convolutions for algebraic parameters: Introduction

 Theorem \ref{th:high-entropy-convolution} says that the missing entropy of a convolution is the square (up to a logarithmic loss) of the missing entropy of the factors.
 The exponent $2$ here is optimal, and crucial for the success of our strategy, because it yields a polynomial decay in \eqref{eq:decay0}.

+Indeed, the following simple example shows that both Theorems \ref{th:high-entropy-convolution} and \ref{th:low-entropy-convolution} are optimal up to logarithmic factors.
+Consider the measures $\mu=(1-\a)\chi_{[0,1]}+\a\d_0$ and $\nu=(1-\b)\chi_{[0,1]}+\b\d_0$, where $\chi_{[0,1]}$ is the Lebesgue measure restricted to the interval $[0,1]$ and $\d_0$ is the unit mass supported at $0$.
+We leave it to the reader to verify that

 However, Theorem \ref{th:high-entropy-convolution} is useful only when the missing entropy is smaller than a very small absolute constant.
 We need to use Theorem \ref{th:low-entropy-convolution} when the measures have large missing entropy on most levels.
-The quantitative aspects of this theorem is responsible for the constraints we need to impose in Theorem \ref{th:main} on $\l$ to obtain the exponent $2$ in the polynomial decay in \eqref{eq:decay0}.
+The quantitative aspects of this theorem is responsible for the constraints we need to impose in Theorem \ref{th:main} on $\l$ to obtain the exponent $2$ on the right hand side of \eqref{eq:decay0}.

 Theorem \ref{th:low-entropy-convolution} is also well adapted for studying the set of parameters $\l$ such that $\dim\mu_\l=1$.
 If $\l$ is such that $\dim\mu_\l<1$, then $H(\mu^I;r|2r)<1-\a$ for all $I\subset \R_{>0}$ and $r\in\R_{>0}$, where $\a>0$ is a number depending on $\l$ but which is independent of $I$ and $r$.
 This means that the hypotheses of Theorem \ref{th:low-entropy-convolution} hold for these measures.
 This fact is proved in the forthcoming paper \cite{BV-transcendent} of Breuillard and the author, which aims at studying the set of $\l$'s where $\mu_\lambda$ has full dimension.